Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineConfiner2D.md

 ## Efficiency
-It is much more efficient to have more Cinemachine Cameras with different input bounding shapes and blend between them instead of changing one Confiner2D's input bounding shape, because the initial cost of calculating the confiner shape is costly.
+It is much more efficient to have more Cinemachine Cameras with different input bounding shapes and blend between them instead of changing one Confiner2D's input bounding shape, because the initial cost of calculating the confiner shape is high.

 ## Remarks
-Setting up a [Composite Collider 2D](https://docs.unity3d.com/Manual/class-CompositeCollider2D.html) is not straight forward.
-We recommend using the following structure.
+There are several ways to set up a [Composite Collider 2D](https://docs.unity3d.com/Manual/class-CompositeCollider2D.html) for use with CinemachineConfiner2D.
+We recommend using the following structure:
 1. Create a GameObject and add a Composite Collider 2D component to it.
-2. Set the `Geometry Type` of the Composite Collider 2D component to `Polygons`.
+2. In the Composite Collider 2D component, set `Is Trigger` to `true` and `Geometry Type` to `Polygons`.
 3. When you added the Composite Collider 2D component, Unity automatically added a Rigidbody 2D component to your GameObject.
 Set the Rigidbody 2D's `Body Type` to `Static`.
-4. Add a child GameObject.
-This child GameObject is going to hold the Collider2Ds for the Composite Collider 2D.
+4. Add one or more child GameObjects.
+These child GameObjects are going to hold the Collider2Ds for the Composite Collider 2D.
-5. Add [Collider2Ds](https://docs.unity3d.com/Manual/Collider2D.html) to this GameObject.
+5. Add [Collider2Ds](https://docs.unity3d.com/Manual/Collider2D.html) to these GameObjects.
 Set the `Composite Operation` on the Collider2D components to **`Merge`**.

 When assigning a GameObject that contains a Collider2D to Bounding Shape 2D, Unity is going to select the top-most Collider2D.